mah97moud/image_api_process/README.md

 <!-- End points for image process -->

+1- if http://localhost:3000/api/images then error message file not found

+2- if http://localhost:3000/api/images/?filename=encenadaport then default image will with width and height = 100

-1- if http://localhost:3000/api/images then error message file not found 1- if http://localhost:3000/api/images?filename=encenadaport&width=300&height=300 new image will be created with width=300 and height=300
+3- if http://localhost:3000/api/images?filename=encenadaport&width=300&height=300 new image will be created with width=300 and height=300